ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 Here are some factors that affect how fast the resize will be executed:

 - Whether the resize is triggered by the user action;
-- Whether the resize is requested for a currently active Iframe;
+- Whether the resize is requested for a currently active iframe;
-- Whether the resize is requested for an Iframe below the viewport or above the viewport.
+- Whether the resize is requested for an iframe below the viewport or above the viewport.

 ## Iframe with Placeholder
 It is possible to have an `amp-iframe` appear on the top of a document when the `amp-iframe` has a `placeholder` element as shown in the example below.